[Other doc versions]

 For more information about getting your code into Stash, see Importing code from an existing project.

-Check out our basic Git commands that you will probably use often.
+Check out our Git tutorials and training for more information, and have a look at this list of basic Git commands that you will probably use often.